 Herbert Pundik was writing famous columns for the Danish newspaper, Politiken.
 At one point in the negotiations for a humane solution to the Palestinian problem, things seemed so hopeful that Pundik wrote a column in Politiken, titled “Det dagas i øst”.
 (There is a dawn in the east).

-After the failure of all the various peace talks, some of which Herbert Pundik participated in, I felt so sad about the entire period of hope and betrayal that I felt there was nothing I could say to my Jewish friend.
-We never got to see the dawn in the east and I will never forget the sadness I felt as I realized how full of hope he had been, no, we had been , and the shameful betrayal by Bill Clinton and Ehud Barakn the Camp David summit.
+After the failure of all the various peace talks, some of which Herbert Pundik participated in and had helped organize, I was feeling so frustrated about the entire period of hope and betrayal that I felt there was nothing I could say to my Jewish friend.
+We never got to see the dawn in the east and I will never forget the sadness I felt as I realized how full of hope Herbert Pundik had been, no, we had been , and the shameful betrayal by Bill Clinton and Ehud Barak at the Camp David summit.

-Ehud Barak was the Israeli Prime Minister in 2000, and many of us believed, naively, as it turned out to be, that the hoopla at Camp David that year might lead to something positive in the Israeli-Palestinian conflict.
+Ehud Barak was the Israeli Prime Minister in 2000, and many of us believed, naively, as it turned out, that the hoopla at Camp David that year might lead to something positive in the Israeli-Palestinian conflict.
 These peace talks were aimed at finding a humanitarian solution to the situation in the Middle East, Israel versus Palestine.
 The meeting was all for show and ended in total failure.
-10
+1

 The big bosses soon after Camp David, minus Bill Clinton, tried to revive the peace talks at the Egyptian resort Sharlm el- Sheikh on the Red Sea.
-However, when these negotiations seemed to possibly have a very important outcome for the Palestinians, Barak got cold feet and returned to Tel Aviv.
-It had all been a big show and nobody sincerely wanted a peace agreement in favor of the Palestinians.
+However, when these negotiations seemed to possibly have a positive outcome for the Palestinians, Barak got cold feet and returned in haste to Tel Aviv.
+It had all been a big show and nobody sincerely wanted a peace solution in favor of the Palestinians.

-It was hard work getting my hands on the books I wanted to read.
+It had been hard work getting my hands on the books I wanted to read.
 One book could only be found at Lund University Library and I had to give my sister Gun’s name and position as a university teacher to be allowed to take out the book.

 I read books and articles in Danish, English, Swedish and even one little nook in German.
 I wanted to get the background to this horrible Holocaust, or shoah in Hebrew — meaning calamity.
-How could this happen without the governments of surrounding nations standing up to the Nazi madmen?
-Well, first of all because lots of the major nations in Europe as well as in the U.S.A. were eagerly doing business with Germany and so they sympathized with the Nazi government.
-It was simply in their economic interest to let Nazi Germany have its way and, of course, hope that the Third Reich would not after all be as insistent on taking over the world as they claimed.
-It seemed far too unrealistic.
-For sure, the Germans were not seriously planning on taking over the world.
+How could this happen without the governments of surrounding nations standing up to the Nazi monster?
+Well, first of all because lots of the major nations in Europe as well as the U.S.A. were eagerly doing business with Germany and so they actually prospered from trade with the Nazi government.
+It was simply in their economic interest to let Nazi Germany have its way.
+For sure, or so they thought, the Germans were not seriously planning on taking over the world.

 The British Prime Minister, Neville Chamberlain came back from the Munich conference with Hitler in 1938 with the message “Peace in our time”.
 Hope never dies, but could the world not really see what Hitler and the Nazi top men were up to?
 This Munich Agreement took place in September 1938, after the German takeover of Czech Sudetenland.
 That was the first Nazi territory takeover.